 Buy Insurance

-Make sure to not only have the right numbers to call in case of an accident where you are going but also numbers of your doctor and other medical professionals back at home.
+Make sure to not only have the right numbers to call in case of an accident at your travel destination but also numbers for your doctor and medical care team back at home.
 In some cases, you’ll want to consult with your own doctor before getting medical treatment far from home.

 Take any medication you think you might need on the road.
 This can include antibiotics, pain medication, antihistamine and even antidiarrheal medicine (trouble digesting the local cuisine is one of the chief causes of medical issues, especially on trips out of the country).
 Also, make sure all your vaccinations are up to date before you hit the road.